konflux-ci/architecture/ADR/0032-decoupling-deployment.md

 template includes an [Environment] that the integration-service will promote to.
 Tomorrow, the appstudio tier template should no longer include an [Environment] which on its own will cause integration-service to _not_ trigger a deployment when testing completes.
-Instead, the appstudio tier template should include a [ReleasePlan] with a reference to the [push-to-external-registry] release pipeline.
+Instead, the appstudio tier template should include a [ReleasePlan] with a reference to the [push-to-registry] release pipeline.
 This new default [ReleasePlan] should carry parameters such that whenever a [Snapshot] is successfully tested, a [Release] is created that re-tags the images in their same quay repositories with a tag like `:released` or `:validated` (name tbd).
-The [push-to-external-registry] pipeline can use the `appstudio-pipeline` service account in the user's dev workspace, which already has push access to the repository in question.
+The [push-to-registry] pipeline can use the `appstudio-pipeline` service account in the user's dev workspace, which already has push access to the repository in question.

 ```mermaid